Mozambique: Azada Verde Develops Food Provisioning Through Agro-ecology.

 An ambitious child nutrition program is underway.
 This program will provide three meals a day to more than 2,200 under-nourished children in rural areas of Sofala.
 Cooperating partners at boarding schools will work with Azada Verde to ensure the critical nutritional needs of children are adequately met.
 Medical science underscores the importance of such food programs: proper cognitive development in youth is nutrition dependent.
 Brain impairment caused by childhood malnutrition cannot be ameliorated later in life.
 It is for this reason, childhood nutrition programs are so important.

-La Salle International is pleased to collaborate with Azada Verde in its efforts to help develop food provisioning for Mozambique.
-One hundred percent of your contribution to La Salle International will help Azada Verde create more water development programs, ensure children’s nutrition, and form agricultural associations which promote women empowerment and agro-ecological solutions to Mozambique’s food-insecure populations.
+La Salle International collaborated with Azada Verde in its efforts to help develop food provisioning for Mozambique.
+Contributions helped Azada Verde create more water development programs, ensure children’s nutrition, and form agricultural associations which promote women empowerment and agro-ecological solutions to Mozambique’s food-insecure populations.